drbenmorgan/cmake-compile-features/README.md

 # cmake-compile-features
-Study of CMake compile features
+Study of CMake compile features and compiler support levels for C++17, 20, ...

 # Requirements
+- GNU, Clang, Intel, or MSVC compiler
-- CMake 3.3 or better
+- CMake 3.8 or better
-  - Needed to support latest AppleClang, MSVC.
+  - Needed to provide C++17 support and the `cxx_std_XY` features
-   - MSVC2015 needs 3.3 otherwise constexpr support is lacking
-   - Intel features included by project, not yet in CMake.
-- GNU, Clang, Xcode (AppleClang) or MSVC compilers
-- Suitable buildtool (ideally command line, so output/flags can be seen)
+  - 3.12 is needed for `std_cxx_20` feature

 # Example build on Unix
 ```